 Cross Country Skiing

-Slim ski pants are ideal for cross country skiing as you will be engaged in high aerobic activity.
+Slim ski pants are ideal for cross country skiing as you will be engaged in a highly intensive aerobic activity.
 Hence, breathability and freedom of movement are the main drivers here.
-Ski pants designed for cross country may feature more flexible fabric and breathable membranes around the knees.
+Ski pants designed for cross-country may feature more flexible fabric and breathable membranes around the knees.